rhamenator/ai-scraping-defense/docs/behavioral_honeypot.md

 The behavioral honeypot records traversal patterns of suspicious clients.
 Each request is logged to Redis (or an in-memory fallback) by `SessionTracker`.
 A lightweight model can be trained using `train_behavior_model` which currently extracts simple sequence features and fits either XGBoost or a RandomForest classifier.

 The collected sequences and labels can be fed back into the detection pipeline to improve accuracy over time.

+### API Sequence Anomaly Detection

+`SequenceAnomalyDetector` provides a lightweight Markov-model approach for detecting unusual API request patterns.
+Train a model with `train_markov_model` and compute anomaly scores on new sequences.